sridish123/py-mupdf/README.md

 To do this, you must download and generate MuPDF.
 This process depends very much on your system.
 For most platforms, the MuPDF source contains prepared procedures for achieving this.
 Please observe the following general steps:

 * Be sure to download the official MuPDF source release from [here](https://mupdf.com/downloads/archive).

-Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
-It contains their current **development source**, which is **not compatible** with this PyMuPDF version most of the time.
+* Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
+It contains their current **development source**, which is **not compatible** with this PyMuPDF version.

-* This repo's `fitz` folder contains one or more files whose names start with a sinlge underscore `"_"`.
+* This repo's `fitz` folder contains one or more files whose names start with a single underscore `"_"`.
 These files contain configuration data and hotfixes.
 Each one must be copy-renamed to its correct target location **inside the MuPDF source** that you have downloaded, **before you generate MuPDF**.
 Currently, these files are:
   - fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
 It contains configuration data like e.g. which fonts to support.

   - Now MuPDF can be generated.